 How durable are the Muttluks dog boots?

-We used the Muttluks for one season, so there were maybe 15 days total where my dog needed them.
-Just guessing, he probably walked/ran about 15 miles in the boots.
+We’ve used the Muttluks for two seasons now, so there were maybe 30 days total where my dog needed them.
+Just guessing, he probably walked/ran about 60 miles in the boots.
+So that’s not really a high mileage, but hopefully your dog won’t need to wear them every day, either.

-It may be a little early to judge their true durability but I’m happy so far and would gladly order a replacement bootie if one starts to wear through.
+I’m happy with the boots so far and will gladly order a replacement bootie if one starts to wear through or if we lose one.
 So far, this is not necessary.
 I expect them to last us a couple of years since Remy doesn’t need to wear the boots very often.

 I tried letting Remy off leash a couple of times with his boots on, and one or both back boots would fly off in the deep and powdery snow.
 He runs like a madman through the snow!